Final report for FNC18-1122

-- Establish differences in yield for cucurbits depending on the presence, or lack, of pollinator attracting companion
+- Establish differences in yield for cucurbits depending on the presence, or lack, of pollinator attracting companion plants.

-- Determine if there is a difference in pollinator presence between the control and
+- Determine if there is a difference in pollinator presence between the control and treatment.

-- Determine if there is improved survival for young cucurbit
+- Determine if there is improved survival for young cucurbit plants.

-- Establish cost and labor differences between the two planting
+- Establish cost and labor differences between the two planting methods.

 - Share results through field days or conference presentations.
-One opportunity could be with Practical Farmers of Iowa and another could be with the Iowa Organic
+One opportunity could be with Practical Farmers of Iowa and another could be with the Iowa Organic Association.

 General Farm Strategy

-Plots on the farm are 200′ x 60′ oriented 200′ in the East-West direction.
+Plots on the farm are 200' x 60' oriented 200' in the East-West direction.
 There are nine equivalent plots in the rotation.
 Cucurbits are scheduled on a 2-2-3-2 year split to avoid an every other year pattern.
 Ground is primarily flat with a heavier loam soil (Tripoli and Oran Loam).
 Beds are based on the spacing between the wheels of a Case 45 hp tractor with a shared wheel track between beds.
 Each plot on the farm is surrounded by a grass/clover buffer that also serves as the driving track for equipment.
 The farm is certified organic and has a 35 foot buffer around the edge of the farm and a road to the south.
 Corn and soybean row-crop fields surround the farm otherwise.
-The target markets for produce include a long-season CSA program, local retirement services, local retail and local restaurants.
+The target markets for produce included a long-season CSA program, local retirement services, local retail and local restaurants.
 Variety within crop types fits both the market and approach of the farm, though an anchor variety or type is usually included.

 Plot Selection Strategy